hotosm/osm-merge/docs/conflation.md

 [Field Mapping Tasking Manager](https://hotosm.github.io/fmtm/) project.

-## The data files
+## The Data Files

 While any name can be used for the OSM database, I usually default to naming the [OpenStreetMap](http://download.geofabrik.de/index.html) database the country name as used in the data file.
 Other datasets have their own schema, and can be imported with [ogr2ogr](https://gdal.org/programs/ogr2ogr.html), or using python to write a custom importer.
+In that case I name the datbase after the dataset source.
+Past versions of this program could conflate between multiple datasets, so it's good to keep things clear.

 ## Overture Data